Overview, key components, and locations

 Video conferencing codecs are room-based equipment that allow you to easily connect with those online by taking advantage of the key components outlined below:

 - An Instructor Point/Tilt/Zoom shows what’s happening at the front of the room or on a writing surface.

-- A Student Auto-Tracking camera is at the front of the room.
+- A Student Auto-Tracking camera is installed at the front of the room and faces students.
 Once selected as the active camera at the touchscreen, it will automatically zoom to who is speaking.